 Please contact the Division of Environmental Health at 513-946-7800 if you have any questions regarding these opportunities.
 We are pleased to continue to serve the public through education of food workers throughout Hamilton County.

-Level 1 Food handler courses are on the first Tuesday of each month at 9 a.m. and the third Thursday of each month at 1:30 p.m. in 2016 and 1 p.m. in 2017 (see 2017 flyer with schedule for exact dates).
+Level 1 Food handler courses are on the first Tuesday of each month at 9 a.m. and the third Thursday of each month at 1:30 p.m. in 2016 and 1 p.m. in 2017 (see 2017 flyer with schedule or 2018 flyer with schedule for exact dates).

 |Course||Length of Course||Sample of Topics Covered||Cost|